Computer Vision in Warehouse Automation: Applications, Benefits & 2026 Trends

 Autonomous Mobile Robots (AMRs)

-AMRs are robots capable of navigating complex and dynamic environments without physical guidance.
+Autonomous Mobile Robots (AMRs) are robots capable of navigating complex and dynamic environments without physical guidance.

 They use sophisticated sensors and algorithms to understand and interpret their surroundings.
 AMRs use computer vision, LiDAR, and other sensors to create and continuously update maps of their environment to navigate the warehouse environment, transport goods, and avoid obstacles.

 Vision systems provide real-time feedback for route optimization and collision avoidance, enabling AMRs to dynamically plan and adjust their paths based on real-time environmental data.
-Computer vision allows AMRs to recognize objects, thus helping them interact with them, such as picking items from shelves or placing them in designated areas.
+Computer vision allows AMRs to recognise objects, thus helping them interact with them, such as picking items from shelves or placing them in designated areas.

 Fetch Robotics deploys AMRs equipped with computer vision for warehouse material handling tasks.
 These robots can navigate complex environments, transport goods between locations, and work alongside human workers.